 The mixed team consisting of members of the Moscow Institute of Physics and Technology and the Russian company Neurobotics began their study by placing a special headgear with electrodes, capable of recording their brain waves.

 In the second phase, each participant observed 20 minutes of video fragments lasting 10 seconds each, divided into 5 categories.
 After the first few sessions, researchers already realized that they could tell which category of videos the volunteers were watching, simply by looking at their EEG data.

 In the third phase, scientists developed two neural networks: one trained to generate images in three of the video categories and the other to transform EEG data into comparable noise.
-In competition, the two GAN networks have produced images that are surprising.
+Pitted against each other, the two GAN networks have come up with surprising images.

-“With today's technology, invasive neural interfaces such as those under development by Neuralink, Elon Musk's company, face the challenges of complex surgery and rapid deterioration due to natural processes.
-The implants can oxidize and fail in a few months ", says Rashkov.
+"With today's technology, invasive neural interfaces such as those under development by Neuralink, Elon Musk's company, face the challenges of complex surgery and rapid deterioration due to natural processes.
+Implants can oxidize and fail in a few months ", says Rashkov.

 "With this study, we aim to design more cost-effective neural interfaces that do not require implants."